patricklam/plam.new-webpage/content/top/nz-places.md

 * [Paparoa](https://www.doc.govt.nz/parks-and-recreation/places-to-go/west-coast/places/paparoa-national-park/things-to-do/tracks/paparoa-track/) (September 2021): exquisitely formed track, not boring to walk on like a sidewalk, but also no puddles.
 Whio sighting walking to Ces Clarke (super flash hut), then great views near the tops to Moonlight Tops and on to Pororari (long day).
 Eventually, impressive limestone walls near the Punakaiki walkers' exit.
 Varied scenery.
 Used car relocation service, which required a bit of thought (where to get keybox? where was the car?), but managed OK.
 * [Hump Ridge](https://www.humpridgetrack.co.nz/) (January 2021): soon to be a Great Walk even if not yet.
 Excellent views, swimming with Hector’s dolphins, well-appointed lodges, muddy when we went (no pig cull last year due to COVID)
 * [Rakiura](https://www.doc.govt.nz/parks-and-recreation/places-to-go/southland/places/stewart-island-rakiura/rakiura-national-park/things-to-do/rakiura-track/) (August 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1240)): First day to Port William the best of the three.
 Otherwise perhaps our least-favourite Great Walk even without the [bedbugs](https://www.stuff.co.nz/travel/travel-troubles/124902839/doc-hut-with-the-toughest-bed-bugs-known-to-mankind-to-close-for-refit) last summer (we were there before that problem).
 Not as many birds as we hoped for, though we did see kakariki on Ulva Island.
 Also Mason Bay was great, though not quite on this Great Walk.
 Day 2 is swampy.
-* [Abel Tasman Coast](https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/abel-tasman-national-park/things-to-do/tracks/abel-tasman-coast-track/) (trip COVIDed): easy to get in and out even if not cheap, via [Golden Bay Air](https://goldenbayair.co.nz/).
+* [Abel Tasman Coastal Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/abel-tasman-national-park/things-to-do/tracks/abel-tasman-coast-track/) (September 2020): harder than it seems!
+First-class track all the way and many views of beaches, though not so much beach walking.
+Easy to get in and out even if not cheap, via [Golden Bay Air](https://goldenbayair.co.nz/).
+Most people don't seem to do it end-to-end, and there are water taxis to facilitate partial trips.
+One can also have super tasty food at the [Awaroa Lodge](https://www.awaroalodge.co.nz/).

 Remaining: Lake Waikaremoana, Whanganui Journey